Drive Smart is our Motability Scheme driving app that helps you build safer driving habits and rewards you for doing so.

 What Drive Smart measures

-Your Drive Smart score is based on how your Scheme car is being driven throughout the week.
+Your Drive Smart score is based on how your Scheme vehicle is being driven throughout the week.
 It looks at:

 - Speed: keeping within the speed limit